Table of Contents_

 Set all your devices to separate GHz bands to get the most out of a tri-band Wi-Fi 5 router.
 For example, run your smart home devices on one band and smartphones and steaming devices on another.

-Tri-band Wi-Fi 5 device manufacturers tout increased internet speed through tri-band routers.
+Unlike a single-band or dual-band, tri-band Wi-Fi 5 device manufacturers tout increased internet speed through tri-band routers.
 They achieve this by dividing your network bandwidth through more bands, and this frees up each band to better handle a specific task.
-For example, you can set particular devices to each band to fix local network congestion and slow speeds.
+For example, you can set particular devices, such as the Archer C7 and C8, to each band to fix local network congestion and slow speeds.

 A dual-band Wi-Fi 6 router specializes in prioritizing connected devices on your Wi-Fi network.
 In addition, a dual-band Wi-Fi 6 router will offer two Wi-Fi bands, 2.4 GHz and 5 GHz.
 Some Wi-Fi mesh systems even offer a 6 GHz band that can handle and exceed gigabit speeds.